projectfluent/python-fluent/README.md

-For the simple but very common case of a message defining a static string, `CompilingMessageContext.format` (the default implmentation) is very close to GNU gettext, between about 5% slower and 5% faster.
-The exact figures depend on whether you are using Python 2 or 3, and your Python implementation (e.g.
-CPython or PyPy).
+For the simple but very common case of a message defining a static string, `CompilingMessageContext.format` (the default implmentation) is very close to GNU gettext, or much faster, depending on whether you are using Python 2 or 3, and your Python implementation (e.g. CPython or PyPy).
+(The worst case we found was 5% slower on CPython 2.7, and the best case was about 4 times faster for PyPy2 5.1.2).
 For cases of substituting a single string into a message, `CompilingMessageContext.format` is between 30% slower and 70% faster than an equivalent implementation using GNU gettext and Python `%` interpolation.